 Development of the ‘National Social Capital + Social Infrastructure Measurement Framework’ will be considerate of all Australians.

-Pilot testing of Professor Daniel Aldrich’s data will be focused on three pilot communities in South Australia – Adelaide CBD, Kangaroo Island and Whyalla.
+Pilot testing of Professor Daniel Aldrich’s data will be focused on three pilot communities in South Australia – Adelaide City, Kangaroo Island and Whyalla.

 Consideration of a national scale-up post this project will be embedded into the project delivery.